josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Imagine if Apple got into a dispute with Google, and blocked all text messages from Android phones.

-Imagine if Google had a dispute with Amazon, and refused to show their messages in Gmail.
+Imagine if Google had a dispute with Amazon, and blocked all Amazon communications in Gmail.
+Or with Walmart, and prevented store locations from showing up on Google Maps.

 And imagine if _one person_ at any one of those companies had the power to make that decision, unilaterally and without challenge.